Final report for FNE20-960

 Despite the potential for cider market sales, growers should hedge their bets.
 Orchards are vulnerable to market whims, so selecting cultivars that can serve a variety of markets is a wise maneuver.
 With the aid of good cultivar data (pH, sugar, tannin levels, etc.) a grower can select varieties that suit hard cider, but are also useful for fresh cider, cooking, and fresh eating.
 Clear data will also help farmers make good selections for organic growing practices, disease resistance and plans for adapting to markets in times of glut.
 The degree of information necessary for these decisions is almost nonexistent.

-Our project will evaluate 200 cultivars of apples and publish a report and database that will aid farmers in deciding which apple varieties to plant, retain, and market.
-We will give recommendations as well, based on marketing flexibility, meeting hard cider/cider demand, appropriateness for the northeast region and growing practices.
+Our project evaluated over 200 cultivars of apples and published a report and database that will aid farmers in deciding which apple varieties to plant, retain, and market.

 Since tree fruits take years to bear, can produce for decades, and have high establishment costs ($15,000/acre) cultivar selection is of paramount importance.
 Our research will give orchardists, mixed production farms, and producers (like cidermakers) the information necessary to make intelligent and cost-effective decisions.